Brownster/workbook_importer/README.md

 # Workbook Importer

-The Workbook Importer is a Flask-based web application designed to facilitate the conversion of YAML files into CSV format.
-This tool is particularly useful for users who need to transform YAML configuration files into a more universally readable format, such as CSV.
+The Workbook Importer is a Flask-based web application specifically designed to facilitate the conversion of Puppet YAML hieradata configurations into CSV format.
+This tool is invaluable for systems administrators and monitoring engineers who manage Prometheus instances.
+It simplifies the process of transforming complex YAML configuration files, used in Puppet for provisioning monitoring targets, into a universally readable CSV format, making it easier to audit, document, and review configurations.

 ## Features